Find Affordable College Courses

 317 Yearly Graduations

-University of Southern California comes in at #4 on our list of the most popular colleges offering master's degrees in visual and performing arts.
+University of Southern California comes in at #4 on our list of the most popular colleges offering master's degrees in visual & performing arts.
 Roughly 46,200 attend the school each year.
-The average in-state tuition for full-time undergraduates is $60,446 per year, while in-state graduate students, on average, pay $60,446 per year.
-The visual and performing arts program at University of Southern California awarded 317 master's degrees during the 2020-2021 school year.
-About 52% of this group were women, and 35% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $66,640 per year, while in-state graduate students, on average, pay $66,640 per year.
+During the most recent year for which we have data, 317 people received their master's degree in visual & performing arts from USC.
+About 56% of this group were women, and 41% were students from an underrepresented racial-ethnic group.
+Data shows that USC graduates that hold this degree go on to make a median salary of $32,650.

 #5